About Climate Trends and Variations Bulletin

 - The CANGRD is based on the Adjusted and Homogenized Canadian Climate Data (AHCCD) for historical climate observations and the near real-time data in the national climate archives for the current year.

-- The seasonal and annual mean daily maximum and minimum temperature departures are computed at each observing station and for each year by subtracting the relevant mean reference period (the averages over 1961-1990) from the relevant seasonal and annual values.
+- The seasonal and annual mean daily maximum and minimum temperature departures are computed at each observing station and for each year by subtracting the relevant baseline average (defined as average over 1961-1990 reference period) from the relevant seasonal and annual values.
 The seasonal and annual total precipitation departures are computed similarly.
 They are then normalized by dividing by the mean reference period and expressed in percentage to produce normalized precipitation departures.

 - The national and regional time series of temperature departures or normalized precipitation departures are computed by averaging grid box values within the boundaries of the entire country and the climate regions, respectively.
 They are presented in the ranked summary tables.

-- Linear trends in temperature departures are estimated based on the Kandel-tau method.
-A weighted running mean (9-point binomial) filter is applied to normalized precipitation departures to show changes in precipitation.
+- Linear trends in temperature departures are estimated based on the Kendall-tau method.
+A 9-year running mean is applied to normalized precipitation departures to show changes in precipitation.
 The national averages and fitted lines are plotted as graphs of annual time series.

 The CTVB released before the 2010-2011 Winter were produced differently: